fmalina/revisions-blocl/activism/theestablishment.md

 those with wealth and power.

-Politicians are clearly in awe of the impact their policies have had on people’s ability to get filthy rich – and they couldn’t miss the contrast with their own pay cheques.
+Politicians are clearly in awe of the impact their policies have had on people’s ability to get filthy rich – and they couldn't miss the contrast with their own pay cheques.
 The ‘because I’m worth it’ mentality.

 It is hardly stretching a point to say that many MPs now see their role not as a